Deliciously adorable rolled ginger cookies that are simple to make, bake up quickly and are gluten-free and grain-free.

 - Enjoy with a large glass of milk - and store leftovers in a Ziploc bag.

-If you give this recipe a try, please leave a comment, rate the recipe and be sure to tag me here on Facebook!
+If you give this recipe a try, please leave a comment and rate the recipe!

 If you love these cookies, you might want to try these others: